Break the Bank (song)

-"Break the Bank" (stylized as "Break tHe Bank") is a song by American hip hop recording artist Schoolboy Q, released on January 21, 2014, by Top Dawg Entertainment and Interscope Records, as a promotional single from his major label debut studio album Oxymoron (2014).
+"Break the Bank" (stylized as "Break tHe Bank") is a song by American hip hop recording artist Schoolboy Q, released on January 21, 2014, by Top Dawg Entertainment (TDE) and Interscope Records, as a promotional single from his major label debut studio album Oxymoron (2014).
 The song was recorded in 2012 and was produced by The Alchemist.
 The song has since peaked at number 32 on the US Billboard Hot R&B/Hip-Hop Songs chart.

 Background

 On January 21, 2014, Schoolboy Q released the "Break the Bank", as a promotional single from his major-label debut album Oxymoron.
 It was also made available with the pre-order of the album on iTunes.
 The song was recorded in 2012 around the release of Kendrick Lamar's Good Kid, m.A.A.d city, being one of the older records featured on the album he raps: "Tell Kendrick move from the throne, I came for it," referencing Lamar's recent rise to superstardom.
 This was one of the first records recorded for Oxymoron.